chef/community-site/site/content/products/chef-habitat.md

 resources:
   header: From the Chef Habitat Blog
 contact:
-  header: Wondering how Chef Habitat might work for your team?
-  copy: Chef Software provides enterprise-grade management and support so you can accelerate your business’s move to the cloud and adoption of container technology.
+  header: Accelerate your business’s move to the cloud and adoption of container technology.
   ctaOne:
     link: https://www.chef.io/products/chef-habitat/
     copy: Learn more